Industry-Sponsored Hosted IP Payload in Space Represents Next-Generation Service

 IRIS covers Europe, Africa and the Americas from its 45º West longitude orbital slot.
 The IRIS payload provides the ability to merge ground and space communications infrastructure, with Internet Protocol (IP) as the primary “language,” the common frame of reference, between networks.

-With IRIS, Intelsat General hosts a network communications node in geostationary orbit as part of its global telecommunication satellite constellation.
 IRIS extends the information transport power of the Internet into space, integrating satellite systems and ground infrastructure for commercial and government users who need instant, seamless, global, broadband communications.

 Unique Government / Industry Partnership

 The IRIS Hosted Payload program was accepted by the U.S. Department of Defense as a Fiscal Year 2007 (FY07) Joint Capability Technology Demonstration (JCTD).
-The demonstration examines the potential utility of augmenting joint, interagency, intergovernmental, and multi-national information transport with space based IP routing and processing.
+The demonstration examined the potential utility of augmenting joint, interagency, intergovernmental, and multi-national information transport with space based IP routing and processing.
 The IRIS JCTD represents a new model for government and industry collaboration.
 This relationship will allow the United States government to examine, demonstrate and assess the utility of Intelsat’s IRIS capability and potentially transition this capability to United States forces both at home and abroad.

 Flexible Routing, Connectivity and Enhanced Performance